Master network analysis with our Wireshark Tutorial and Cheat Sheet.

 SSLKEYLOGFILE with the variable value as the path to where you want the file saved.

 From the drop-down menu select Edit | Preferences | Protocols | SSL | (Pre)-Master-Secret Log Filename -- Browse to the log file you placed in your environment variable.

 3. Restart Firefox or Chrome

 After browsing to a HTTPS site.
 The log file should start to increase in size as it logs the symmetric session keys.

-Take a look at the Wireshark session that was previously started.
+Review the Wireshark session previously started.
 You should see something resembling the image below showing the decrypted sessions.
-You can see the decrypted packets in the tab in the bottom pane.
+Take note of the decrypted packets in the tab in the bottom pane.

 Another way to view the session is to use the analysis drop down and follow the stream.
 If the session has successfully been decrypted you will see the option for SSL under Stream.

 Analysis | Follow | Stream | SSL

 Use caution when logging these keys and pcaps.
 Someone with access to the key log file and your

 pcap might very well find your passwords and authentication cookies within the